Rural Health Opportunities Program (RHOP)

 The Rural Health Opportunities Program (RHOP) is a cooperative program between the Nebraska state colleges and the University of Nebraska Medical Center (UNMC).
 The purpose of the program is to recruit and educate students from rural Nebraska who will return to practice in rural areas of the state.
 This program represents a commitment and dedication to the education of Nebraskans and quality health care for citizens of the state.

-Participants in the program spend time at WSC and UNMC, with the amount of time at each institution determined by the program.
-If selected to participate, students in the WSC RHOP program will receive the following contingent upon maintaining the conditions of the program: tuition waiver at Wayne State College and guaranteed admission to the relevant UNMC program.
+Participants in the program spend time at WSC and UNMC, with the amount of time at each institution determined by the career the participant is pursuing.
+If selected to participate, students in RHOP receive a full tuition scholarship at WSC (does not apply to summer session courses), guaranteed admission to UNMC, early course registration privileges at WSC, and opportunities to visit UNMC during their time at WSC.
+All benefits are contingent upon successfully maintaining and completing program requirements.

 Rural Law Opportunities Program (RLOP)